 The Roland Rhythm Plus PB-300 was manufactured around 1983, and was designed as a complete accompaniment device, similar to the ones found on home organs from the same era.
 A keyboard can be connected via midi and trigger bass lines, arpeggios or chords along with the preset rhythm selected.
-The Owner’s manual specifically mentions the HP-300/400 Keyboard and PR-800 Roland devices to go along with this unit.
-As I’m only using the unit for its preset rhythms, I’ve never hooked it up via midi to trigger the accompaniement, so I can’t comment on the arpeggio/chord/bass sounds.
-Maybe I’ll try it someday, but I’m not expecting much…
+The owner’s manual specifically mentions the HP-300/400 Keyboard and PR-800 Roland devices to go along with this unit.
+We’ve never hooked up the PB-300 to its siblings, only using it as a standalone drum machine.

 The PB-300 has 16 preset rhythms, plus a “fill-in measure” knob that can insert a break every 2,3,8,12 or 16 bars.
-You can also trigger the break manually with a button on the front panel, or with a foot switch.
-On the back of the unit there’s an accent knob, that allows some amount of volume variation within the rhythms.
+The break can also be triggered manually with a button on the front panel, or with the use of a foot switch.
+On the back of the unit an “accent” knob allows some amount of volume variation within the rhythms.

 Technical Info / Service Notes